SQL Server Reporting Services(SSRS)

 Report Usage Types

 - Standard Reporting: Here there will be a centralized database.
-Multiple users connect to database and they generate the own reports
+Multiple users connect to the database and they generate their own reports

 SSRS in the Report Development Life Cycle: